theicfire/makefiletutorial/src/index.md

 ## Make clean
 `clean` is often used as a target that removes the output of other targets, but it is not a special word in Make.
 You can run `make` and `make clean` on this to create and delete `some_file`.

+Note that `clean` is doing two new things here:
+- It's a target that is not first (the default), and not a prerequisite.
+That means it'll never run unless you explicitly call `make clean`
+- It's not intended to be a filename.
+If you happen to have a file named `clean`, this target won't run, which is not what we want.
+See `.PHONY` later in this tutorial on how to fix this

 ```makefile
 some_file:
 	touch some_file